John Eckland: Early life and personal life

 Ellis A. Eckland, Economist (1971-), Kristin L. Eckland, Nurse Practitioner, [Author] (b.
 1974) and Thomas Eckland (b.
 1976), who manages a small hotel.
 John and Susan Eckland currently divide their time between Nevada and British Columbia.

 Early career

 John Eckland later joined the Central Intelligence Agency as an alternative energy analyst.
 During this time, he designed and built a 4000 sqft home in the (at that time) rural D.C. suburb of Great Falls, Virginia.
 This home was equipped with prototype solar panels, and a small windmill as part of his interest in alternative energy sources (Mother Earth, 1981).

-Fayette
+Fayette Manufacturing Corporation

 Following his formation of a small alternative energy company with a co-worker, Mr. Eckland resigned from federal service and temporarily relocated to central Pennsylvania.

 Mr. Eckland later returned to central California where he established the first commercial wind farm in the United States.
 The first windmills were placed on the Altamont Pass on land leased from a local rancher, Joe Jess, Sr. The purpose of this project was to promote wind energy as a viable source of clean, renewable energy.